techzizou/yolov4-tiny-custom_Training/README.md

 ## What is YOLOv4-tiny?

 YOLOv4-tiny is proposed based on YOLOv4 to simple the network structure and reduce parameters, which makes it be suitable for developing on mobile and embedded devices.
-YOLOv4-tiny is the compressed version of YOLOv4.
+We can use YOLOv4-tiny for much faster training and much faster detection.
+It is the compressed version of YOLOv4.
 It has only two YOLO heads as opposed to three in YOLOv4.
 It is trained from 29 pre-trained convolutional layers.

 The FPS (Frames Per Second) in YOLOv4-tiny is approximately eight times that of YOLOv4.
-However, YOLOv4-tiny gets 40 mAP@ IoU=0.5(AP50) on the MS COCO dataset as compared to 65.7 of YOLOv4.
+However, the accuracy for YOLOv4-tiny is 2/3rds that of YOLOv4 when tested on the MS COCO dataset.

+The YOLOv4-tiny model achieves 22.0% AP (42.0% AP50) at a speed of 443 FPS on RTX 2080Ti, while by using TensorRT, batch size = 4 and FP16-precision the YOLOv4-tiny achieves 1774 FPS.

 ![](vs.png)